-Everyone who submits a complete application will receive:
+Everyone who submits a complete application will be eligible for:

 (Indonesia, singapore, vietnam, & other sea)

-Get up to US$5,000 in AWS credits with AWS Activate ⧁
+All finalists are eligible to get up to $10,000 USD in AWS credits with AWS Activate

 Up for a pitching challenge?
 We’re scouting for the best innovative startups in the region (Singapore, Vietnam, Indonesia, and other Southeast Asian countries) for our upcoming event, Tech in Asia Conference 2020 Virtual.
 Apply to be part of the Arena Pitch Battle here before September 18, 2020, at 11:59 PM GMT+7.